xm1701/bcPRS/README.md

 To generate cross-trait PRS and obtain the bias-corrected genetic correlation estimator between trait 1 and trait 2, we need the following data:

 ### 1) GWAS summary statistics of trait 1.
-Regular full GWAS summary statistics dataset available from GWAS data consortium, such as GWAS catalog https://www.ebi.ac.uk/gwas/downloads/summary-statistics.
+We need regular full GWAS summary statistics dataset, which are typically available from GWAS data consortium, such as GWAS catalog https://www.ebi.ac.uk/gwas/downloads/summary-statistics.

-For example, suppose trait1_sumstat.txt below is the GWAS summary statistics of trait 1.
+For example, suppose "trait1_sumstat.txt" below is the GWAS summary statistics of trait 1.

-head trait1_sumstat.txt
+> head trait1_sumstat.txt

 CHR	SNP	POS	A1	A2	N	AF1	BETA	SE	P